GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 The site ID can be found by looking at each site's `Edit` URL in the `Network Admin -> Sites` section of your admin area (you'll need to be logged in as a network administrator).
 Alternatively, the site ID column is automatically added to this page when using the [Multisite Enhancements](https://wordpress.org/plugins/multisite-enhancements/) plugin.

-### Template Hierarchy

-[Gravity PDF template system is modelled on the Theme hierarchy](https://resources.gravitypdf.com/uploads/2015/10/custom-templates-v5-1.png).
-The plugin's core templates are like the parent theme, while the `PDF_EXTENDED_TEMPLATES` directory acts like a child theme.
-All core template can be overridden by placing a file with the same name in `PDF_EXTENDED_TEMPLATES` – which is what happens automatically when you follow the [preparing the infrastructure](#preparing-the-infrastructure) step.

-#### Multisite

 [The hierarchy in Multisite installations has an extra tier](template-hierarchy.md#multisite-wordpress-installation).
-In a Multisite network, the core templates and `PDF_EXTENDED_TEMPLATES` directory still act like parent and child themes, but [the sub-site folders](#multisite-structure) act like a child "child theme".
+In a Multisite network, the Core templates and `PDF_EXTENDED_TEMPLATES` directory still act like parent and child themes, but [the sub-site folders](#multisite-structure) act like a child "child theme".

-The templates places in the root `PDF_EXTENDED_TEMPLATES` directory are loaded by all sites in the network.
+The templates placed in the root `PDF_EXTENDED_TEMPLATES` directory are loaded by all sites in the network.
 While templates in a sub-site directory – like `PDF_EXTENDED_TEMPLATES/5/` – are site specific.
-This setup can be very useful when duplicating sites in your network, but most of the time you'll add your custom template to the sub-site folders.
+Placing templates directly in the `PDF_EXTENDED_TEMPLATES` directory can be useful when duplicating sites in your network, but most of the time you'll add the custom template to the sub-site folder (which is where the [PDF Template Manager](../users/pdf-template-manager.md) will install them).

 ## Template Structure